SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ## Calculations in Programming

 We know that computers are machines that process data.
-All **data** is held in the computer memory (RAM memory) as **variables**.
-Variables are named areas of the computer memory which hold data of a certain type, for example a number or text.
+All **data** is held in the computer memory (RAM) as **variables**.
+Variables are named areas of the computer memory which hold data of a certain type, for example, a number or text.
 Each **variable** in Python has a **name** and **value**.
 Here is how to define a variable, assigning a value to it at the time of declaration:

 ![](/assets/chapter-2-1-images/00.Declaring-variables-01.png)